starikcetin/bindingsrx/readme.md

 This repository has UPM support.
-Use https://github.com/mob-sakai/UpmGitExtension for installing it directly in Unity.
+Use [UpmGitExtension](https://github.com/mob-sakai/UpmGitExtension) for installing it directly in Unity.

+If you are using TextMeshPro, grab this package as well: [BindingsRx-TextMeshPro](https://github.com/starikcetin/BindingsRx-TextMeshPro)

 ----